 Simon Fraser, 15th Lord Lovat

 Stepping back in time a few years, our next famous Invernessian is Simon Fraser, 15th Lord Lovat.
 Born in 1911 at Beaufort Castle, Beauly, he is most famous as the first commander of the Special Air Service (SAS) formed in 1944.
 On D-day in 1944, he reputedly waded ashore in Normandy wearing a white jumper under his battledress.
-He also instructed his personal piper to pipe the commandos ashore, in defiance of specific orders not to allow such an action in battle.
-When the piper refused, citing army regulations, Lord Lovat replied: “Ah, but that’s the English War Office.
+And, he also instructed his personal piper to pipe the commandos ashore, in defiance of specific orders not to allow such an action in battle.
+But when the piper refused, citing army regulations, Lord Lovat replied: “Ah, but that’s the English War Office.
 You and I are both Scottish, and that doesn’t apply.”